groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/02_Objects.md

 		* `getName()` would return the person's name
 		* `setName(name)` takes 1 parameter (`name`) and sets the person's name to that value
 	* Methods are sometimes called _functions_

+>We'll cover a lot more on Objects in a later tutorial as they're so central to Groovy.
+For now, this overview should help you get an understanding of how objects are used.

 # Declaring and using an object